tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 earlier.
 Note the ClientHelloOuter MAY include these older versions, while the ClientHelloInner MUST omit them.

-Future extensions that influence the conditions in which servers send a HelloRetryRequest MUST also match across ClientHelloOuter and ClientHelloInner.
+Future extensions that might change across first and second ClientHello messages in response to a HelloRetryRequest MUST match.

 If the server sends a HelloRetryRequest in response to the ClientHello, the client sends a second updated ClientHello per the rules in {{RFC8446}}.